craffel/midi-dataset/README.md

 #### Hardware

 All of this code was designed to be run on a server with 64 GB of ram, 12 CPU cores, an NVIDIA GTX 980 Ti GPU, and plenty of hard drive space.
-If your own setup has less resources, you may need to modify some of the scripts in various places so that they use an appopriate amount of RAM, parallel processes, etc.  In any case, please note that running all of the experiments and steps from beginning to end will take a least a few weeks of compute time.
+If your own setup has less resources, you may need to modify some of the scripts in various places so that they use an appropriate amount of RAM, parallel processes, etc.  In any case, please note that running all of the experiments and steps from beginning to end will take a least a few weeks of compute time.

 ### Process